pcm32/transator-container/README.md

 - Cheminformatics & web modules: Provides the web interface for TransATor that accepts query sequences, runs the sequence annotation module and then with its results, uses the Chemistry Development Kit (CDK) to create a first automatic solution for the polyketide expected.
 The source code for this is avaulable at https://github.com/pcm32/TransATor-java (see [Dockerfile](Dockerfile) for exact branches/tags to be used).
+- Alignments and motifs: The TransATor-cladification module at https://github.com/PielLab/transator-cladification includes the fasta files, alignments and motifs used by TransATor-core module to annotate the sequences with the relevant KS clades (and other relevant domains/motifs).

 # How to cite transATor: